Samuelbc/nft-moralis-parse-server-markterplace/README.md

 # nft-moralis-parse-server-markterplace
-project of ntf marketplace using old moralis version and parse server and PatrickAlphaC tutorial on solidy
+project of ntf marketplace using moralis old version, parse-server provided by moralis for depecrated old version and PatrickAlphaC tutorial on solidy